-Element Control Front setback (min) 4.5m to building facade line Façade articulation is to be behind the front setback Garage setback 1m behind the building façade line Side setback (min) Ground Floor: 1.5m Upper Floor: 3m (Side A), 1.5m (Side B) Rear setback (min) 10m Corner lots secondary street 4.5m setback (min) Building height, massing and 2 storeys (3rd storey subject to clause 4.2.5 (1)) siting Site coverage Single storey dwellings: 35% Two (or more) storey dwellings: 25% ground floor and 15% upper floors Landscaped area Single storey dwellings: Minimum 55% of the allotment area Two or more storey dwellings: Minimum 60% of the allotment area Principal Private Open Space Minimum 24m2 with minimum dimension 4m (PPOS) 50% of the area of the required principal private open space (of both the proposed development and adjoining properties) should receive at least 3 hours of sunlight between 9am and 3pm at the winter solstice (21 June).
+Element Control Front setback (min) 4.5m to building facade line Façade articulation is to be behind the front setback Garage setback 1m behind the building façade line Side setback (min) Ground Floor: 1.5m Upper Floor: 3m (Side A), 1.5m (Side B) Rear setback (min) 10m Corner lots secondary street setback (min) 4.5m Building height, massing and siting 2 storeys (3rd storey subject to clause 4.2.5 (1)) Site coverage Single storey dwellings: 35% Two (or more) storey dwellings: 25% ground floor and 15% upper floors Landscaped area Single storey dwellings: Minimum 55% of the allotment area Two or more storey dwellings: Minimum 60% of the allotment area Principal Private Open Space Minimum 24m2 with minimum dimension 4m (PPOS) 50% of the area of the required principal private open space (of both the proposed development and adjoining properties) should receive at least 3 hours of sunlight between 9am and 3pm at the winter solstice (21 June).
+Where PPOS is within the rear yard, the upper floor separation should be 5m.
+The ground floor separation must be 3.
+The separation distance is to be measured from rear edge of alfresco.
 Garages and car parking Front or rear loaded double and tandem garages permitted Maximum garage door width 3m (Single) and 6m (Double) where garages front a public road.
 Triple garages permitted where at least one garage door is not visible from the street or where the total width of the garages is less than 50% of the total width of the building façade.
 1-2 bedroom dwellings will provide at least 1 car space.
 3 bedroom or more dwellings will provide at least 2 car spaces.